 First install F-Droid (app store for Free and Open Source Software) on your Android device.
 Then add this repository to F-Droid (click on the link below in web browser on Android and select F-Droid from the list of apps):

 LibreSignal builds are signed with different key than official Signal builds.
 First you have to uninstall official Signal app and then install LibreSignal.
 But by uninstalling Signal, you will lose app data (most importantly your private encryption keys).
-There has been option in TextSecure to export encrypted backup in the past, but it has been removed (because of issues with it) and never brought back.
+There has been option in TextSecure (Signal predecessor) to export encrypted backup in the past, but it has been removed (because of issues with it) and never brought back.

 One possible solution (if you have root access on your device) is to use oandbackup.
 Backup your Signal app data with oandbackup, uninstall Signal, install LibreSignal and restore your backup with oandbackup.

-My primary motivation for creating this repository has been the absence of TextSecure private messenger from the official F-Droid repository.
-TextSecure has already been included in F-Droid for a brief time in the past, but Moxie Marlinspike (author of TextSecure) didn't like this and demanded it to be removed.
+My primary motivation for creating this repository has been the absence of TextSecure private messenger (Signal predecessor) from the official F-Droid repository.
+TextSecure has already been included in F-Droid for a brief time in the past, but Moxie Marlinspike (author of TextSecure) didn't like it and demanded it to be removed.
 TextSecure is Free Software (licensed under GPL), so F-Droid maintainers didn't have to remove it, but nevertheless they did.

 There has been big discussion about it (issue #127), but simply told, Moxie has not been open to arguments and wanted TextSecure to be distributed only via Google Play.
 He already locked this discussion.
 This has been unacceptable for me, because applications installed from Google Play can be silently updated without user knowing about it, e.g. to version with hidden backdoor.